Natural Remedies for Menopause

 Phytoestrogens

 Incorporating foods rich in phytoestrogens can help balance hormone levels naturally.
 These include soy products, flaxseeds, lentils, and chickpeas.
-Aim for a varied and balanced diet that includes these sources.
+Aim for a varied and balanced diet that provides for these sources.

 Omega-3 Fatty Acids

-Found in fatty fish (salmon, mackerel), flaxseeds, chia seeds, and walnuts, omega-3 fatty acids have been shown to reduce inflammation and promote brain health.
+Omega-3 fatty acids, found in fatty fish (salmon, mackerel), flaxseeds, chia seeds, and walnuts, have been shown to reduce inflammation and promote brain health.
 They may help alleviate symptoms of depression and support overall well-being during menopause.

 Limit Trigger Foods

 Some women find that certain foods exacerbate menopausal symptoms.
-Common triggers include spicy foods, caffeine, alcohol, and processed foods.
+Common triggers include spicy foods, caffeine, alcohol, food sensitivities and processed foods.
 Pay attention to your body’s response and consider reducing or avoiding these items.

 Lifestyle Interventions for Menopause